ibm-cloud-docs/account/iam-condition-properties.md

 ## Conditions in `v2` access policies
 {: #policy-condition-properties}

-Time-based conditions for IAM access policies use `/v2/policies` syntax.
-Policies that use `/v1/policies` syntax aren't eligible to add time-based conditions.
+Time-based and resource attribute-based conditions for IAM access policies use `/v2/policies` syntax.
+Policies that use `/v1/policies` syntax aren't eligible to add time-based resource attribute-based conditions.
 For more information, see [Access policy version limitations](/docs/account?topic=account-known-issues#policy-version-limit).

 To view the new schema for policies, see [/v2/policies](/docs/account?topic=account-known-issues&interface=ui#v2-policies).